Updated June 14, 2023

-You can use the sitemap, help files or the search option on the website for user help.
-The sitemap should also include links to the other third-party websites.
+You can use the sitemap, help files, or the search option on the website for user help.
+The sitemap should also include links to other third-party websites.
 Check the links on the sitemap, and also check the onsite search option to find content pages that users are looking for.

 Before beginning interface training, you should know of the two main interfaces in websites and web testing applications;